The Dreams Come True Christmas Challenge

 On a case by case basis we anticipate positive outcomes for the child involved, and also for their family.

 We will be able to demonstrate the benefits through positive narrative feedback from the families once the dreams have been completed.

 In some cases; deterioration in a child's health or changes in family circumstances can prevent a particular dream from taking place.
 In which case the dream will be postponed or the family will be able to choose an alternative dream.

-If a dream allocated the project is postponed or cancelled, it will be replaced with another, Dreams Come True has planned to provide for 27 dreams during the life of this project (December 2016 and January 2017).
+If a dream allocated the project is postponed or cancelled, it will be replaced with another, Dreams Come True has planned to provide at least for 20 dreams during the life of this project (December 2017 and February 2018).

 Families will have agreed that we can share their dream stories with donors.